Data + AI systems for real workflows

 3. 03 Public showcase srr-agentic-case-processing

-80,430 lines delivered across two internal iterations before the public version.
+12/12 requirements delivered before the public showcase version.

 3 repository stages from original to public showcase